 “I told them that we could stand together.”

-Group of women, gathered together at Mayo Refugee Camp, was the beginning of Diar for Rehabilitation Development Association.
+A group of women gathered together at Mayo Refugee Camp, was the beginning of the Diar for Rehabilitation Development Association.
 Since that day in 2003, thousands of women and children in Sudan, South Sudan, and Uganda have joined me in effecting real change for themselves and their communities.
 Together, we have built farms where women raise food to feed their families and sell at local markets.